breki/demeton/docs/Tutorial.md

 The image shows elevation colored and hillshaded area of [Triglav national park](https://www.tnp.si/en/visit/) in Slovenia:
 - "**Elevation colored**" because terrain elevations are mapped into their respective color, from green (lowlands) to grayish (mountains).
 As we will see later, we can change this color scheme.
-- "**Hillshaded**" because mountain sides opposite the sun are additionally colored using gray gradients.
-The direction (or [azimuth](https://en.wikipedia.org/wiki/Azimuth), to be more precise) of the sun in this case is the standard cartographic one - it comes from northwest.
+- "**Hillshaded**" because mountain sides opposite the Sun are additionally colored using gray gradients.
+The direction (or [azimuth](https://en.wikipedia.org/wiki/Azimuth), to be more precise) of the Sun in this case is the standard cartographic one - it comes from northwest.

+The coordinates we entered (`13.49437,46.159668,14.236633,46.543914`) represent two pairs of longitudes and latitudes of a bounding box that covers the mentioned national park.

 ## Map scale
 Perhaps you noticed that one of the parameters in the command we used was map scale: `--map-scale 1500000`.
 So the generated map has a map scale of 1 : 1,500,000.
 Roughly, since this depends on what kind of device you are reading this tutorial (or maybe you reading it on a paper).
 We'll get into this more later.